1993 Supercoppa Italiana

-The 1993 Supercoppa Italiana was a match played by the 1992–93 Serie A winners Milan and 1992–93 Coppa Italia winners Torino.
+The 1993 Supercoppa Italiana was a match played by the 1992–93 Serie A winners AC Milan and 1992–93 Coppa Italia winners Torino.
 It took place on 21 August 1993 at the RFK Memorial Stadium in Washington, D.C., United States.
-Milan won the match 1–0 to earn their third Supercoppa.
+AC Milan won the match 1–0 to earn their third Supercoppa.
 The match was the first Supercoppa Italiana to be played outside of Italy.